Migrating from bare-metal to containers

 sudo podman-compose down

-Step 6: Copy backup data into the container volume
+# Copy the backup folder into the mapped volume

 Step 7: Copy TLS certificates (if applicable)